If you’ve received ineffective legal representation you might be able to file a Rule 32 Petition.

 The Defendant/Client should write down all he can remember about the mistakes/errors he believes were made in his case and send these comments to the attorney.
 The attorney is not obligated to raise all or any of the issues the Defendant raises, but a good attorney will explain to his client why those issues are not “color-able” legal claims under the particular circumstances of the case.

 It is extremely important to have a thorough analysis performed on your case for potential post conviction relief claims.
 Only a qualified attorney has the experience and resources to perform such work.
 Only one PCR is permitted (for those sentenced after September 29, 1992), and — for all persons filing PCR Petitions — once an issued is briefed in a Petition, it is precluded from being raised in any subsequent petition.
 Getting it right the first time is important!

-Our firm has successfully represented clients in Arizona on Rule 32 matters.
+Our firm has successfully represented clients in Arizona on Rule 32 Post Conviction Relief matters.
 In one case, for example, the Court found that the Defendant’s trial attorney was ineffective, his 20 year prison conviction was overturned, and he was released from prison on his own recognizance after 5 years of incarceration.
-On May 12, 2006, the Arizona Court of Appeals/Division Two rejected the State’s appeal of the trial court’s grant of post-conviction relief.
+The Arizona Court of Appeals/Division Two rejected the State’s appeal of the trial court’s grant of post-conviction relief.
 All of the appellate work was performed by this firm.